HMR1200 - Electric trowel Vevor - Free user manual and instructions

 13.2.1 Place the trowel in a FLAT, LEVEL area.

-A level, clean area to test the trowel prior to and after is essential. unlevel spots in the floor or debris under the trowel blades will give incorrect perception of adjustment.
+A level, clean area to test the trowel prior to and after adjustment is essential.
+Unlevel spots in the floor or debris under the trowel blades will give an incorrect perception of adjustment.
 Ideally, a 5 x 5 Ft.
-(1.5 x 1.5 Me three-quarter inch (19 mm) thick FLAT steel plate should be used for testing.
+(1.5 x 1.5 m) three-quarter inch (19 mm) thick FLAT steel plate should be used for testing.

 13.2 Trowel Arm Adjustment Continued

-FIG.17 illustrates, "incorrect alignment", worn spider bushings or bent trowel arms.
-Check that the adjustment bolt is barely touching (0.10" clearance) lower wear plate.
+FIG.17 illustrates "incorrect alignment", worn spider bushings or bent trowel arms.
+Check that the adjustment bolt is barely touching (0.10" clearance) the lower wear plate.
 All alignment bolts should be spaced the same distance from the lower wear plate.

 13.3 Trowel Blade Removal